RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Commitments (Google Calendar).
   - Communication (Slack, Email, team@ google group, team.<project> communication).
   - Absences and Lateness.
-- Standup
-  - How it works (in person and on Slack), what should be reported (see Slack channel description for the most up to date format)
 - Slack
   - How to find and add yourself to channels
   - Use public channels when possible.
 If there’s a back-and-forth that you don’t want everyone to get notified for every single thing then use threads